Dream Lands Design

 You should never mess up your tenant by mixing their types.
 For example, if you have decided that your HMO is the best fit for students then don’t advertise professionals.

-It’s better to rent your property with tenants having a similar lifestyle.
+It’s better to rent your property with tenants who have a similar lifestyle.

 Tip 6: Prepare yourself to deal with Tenant Disputes